FroeMic/TUM-IN-Protein-Prediction-1/lectures/18-secondary-structure-prediction-3.md

 **Question:** In a structure to structure network, which additional information could be used to improve the prediction?

 > * E.g. redundant information about the sequence, e.g. parts of it.
+> * What is the expected length of my protein?
+> * Is the sliding window at the end / mid / start of the protein?

 **Question:** When training a neural network, how do you choose the next training sample from your test set?
 Why so?